 Explore historic and modern Polynesia as you journey through six separate regions, witnessing demonstrations, performances, craftwork, dancing, spear-throwing, and more.

 Stick around later for an authentic luau, if you’d really like a taste of traditional Hawaiian culture.
-This particular luau includes a beautiful song and dance performance that you’ll never forget, so it’s definitely worth sticking around for.
+This particular luau includes a beautiful song and dance performance that you’ll never forget, so it’s definitely worth waiting for.

-Getting In: Polynesian Cultural Center tickets are included with the Go Oahu Card.
-Polynesian Cultural Center Dinner Show & Luau tickets are available as a premium attraction option with the 3-, 5-, and 7-Day Go Oahu Cards.
+Getting In: Polynesian Cultural Center tickets are included with the Go Oahu pass.
+Ali`i Luau + Admission to Polynesian Cultural Center tickets are available as a premium attraction option with the 3-, 5-, and 7-Day Go Oahu passes.

 Hike Diamond Head Crater

-If you’re looking for an enjoyable hike that’s not too challenging but still provides an interesting payoff, consider a hike to Diamond Head.
+If you’re looking for an enjoyable hike that’s not too challenging but still provides an unmissable payoff, consider a hike to Diamond Head.